WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### What would you like to work on next week?

 * Complete Researchfish updates
+  * KW: Yes please - and think about prepping an update for the Autistica folks
 * Continue to add more material to the repositories
+  * KW: This is not your highest priority... but I see how it blocks LC and SR so please do fit this in as needed
+* KW: Link to AIM - connect w SF
+* KW: Have a think about ethics application - connect w IKG
 * Performance review on Cezanne
+  * KW: Likely for a meeting at the end of May ✔️

 ### Date: 31 March 2021